savonet/book/audio.md

 ```

 Beware that whatever we return keeps pulling from the ending source for as long
-as we let it, and that source is only released once nothing pulls from it any
+as we let it, and that the ending source is only released once nothing pulls
-more.
-If we blend it in with `add`, which never stops asking for more, we should
+from it any more.
+If we blend the ending source in with `add`, which never stops
+asking for more, we should bound the ending source with `max_duration`.
-bound it with `max_duration`, otherwise the ending source is never released and
-never gets the chance to skip its interrupted track.
+Otherwise the ending source is never released and never skips its interrupted
+track.

-Two more things are worth knowing about these functions.
+Two more things are worth knowing about transition functions.
 They run in the
-streaming thread, which means that they should be kept cheap: no blocking call,
+streaming thread, so they should be kept cheap: no blocking call, no access to a
-no access to a file or to the network.
-And they run on every single selection,
+file or to the network.
+And they run on every single selection.
+A transition
-so a callback which one of them registers on the ending or the starting source
+function which registers a callback on the ending or the starting source would
-would pile up on sources which live much longer than the handoff does.
+therefore register it again at every selection, on sources which live much
+longer than the transition does.
+Every registration returns a
+`release`\indexop{release} function, which unregisters the callback, and
-Liquidsoap releases those for us when the selection ends.
+Liquidsoap calls `release` for us at the end of the selection.
+The function
+doing so is `source.collect_callback_releases`, and you can use it yourself
+whenever you call the same function twice on the same sources.

 Finally, the counterpart of `on_select` is `on_leave`\indexop{on\_leave}, which
-belongs to the source which is being _left_ and is called once it has been
+belongs to the source which is being _left_ and is called once that source has
-released.
-It is told whether the source finished its track naturally or was cut
+been released.
+The `on_leave` method is told whether the source finished its
-into, which is precisely what the default behavior uses in order to decide to
+track or was cut into, which is what the default behavior uses in order to
-skip a half-played track, as we have seen in [there](#sec:fallback).
+decide to skip a half-played track, as we have seen in [there](#sec:fallback).

 ### Smooth add